Carol Peletier: Prison arc (2005–2007)

 Tension begins between Tyreese and Carol, however, when Michonne is introduced, and Carol later witnesses Michonne performing oral sex on Tyreese inside of the prison gymnasium.
 This initially leads her to try to compete, albeit degradingly, for his affection but she ultimately breaks off the relationship and tries avoiding further confrontations.

-Soon after the break-up, her mental health comes into question, and, after nights of crying, results in an attempt to commit suicide.
+Soon after the break-up, her mental health comes into question, and, after nights of crying, results in a suicide attempt.
 Soon after cutting herself, Carol becomes desperate for companionship and wants to have a polyamorous relationship with Rick and Lori, only to be turned down.

 As she plans to commit suicide, she makes sure Lori promises to take care of Sophia.
 She then initiates sex with Hershel's son, Billy.
 After wandering through the prison courtyard and talking to a zombie, she allows it to tear at her jugular.
 She refuses for anyone to try to help her, saying that they should let her die in peace.
 She is killed by a merciful Andrea during her reanimation process before she can bite a saddened Tyreese.

 Carol's death leaves a significant mark on the group in the days leading up to the ultimate assault on the prison.
 Many look down upon her manner of death and are disgusted by the fact that she abandoned her only living family.
 Sophia is left in a catatonic state as the news reaches her, and has since attempted to repress all memories of Carol by pretending that Maggie and Glenn are her biological parents.
 Maggie is relieved when Sophia begins to speak openly about recognizing Carol's previous existence.
 At the Hilltop Colony with Carl Grimes, Sophia reminisces on life at the prison with her mother, reminding him that she remembers everything that has happened to them, especially the death of her mother.